Gary Numan

-Gary Anthony James Webb (born 8 March 1958), known professionally as Gary Numan, is an English musician.
+Gary Anthony James Webb (born 8 March 1958), known professionally as Gary Numan, is an English singer, songwriter and musician.
 He entered the music industry as frontman of the new wave band Tubeway Army.
-After releasing two albums with the band, he released his debut solo album The Pleasure Principle in 1979, topping the UK Albums Chart.
-While his commercial popularity peaked in the late 1970s and early 1980s with hits including "Are 'Friends' Electric?" and "Cars" (both of which reached number one on the UK Singles Chart), Numan maintains a cult following.
+The band's second and final album, 1979's Replicas, reached No. 1 on the UK Albums Chart, and spawned a UK No. 1 single with "Are 'Friends' Electric?".
+Following the band's split, he released his debut solo album The Pleasure Principle later in 1979, which also reached No. 1 in the UK and produced another UK No. 1 single with "Cars".
+Although his commercial popularity peaked in the late 1970s and early 1980s, he has maintained a strong cult following since then.
 He has sold over 10 million records.

-Numan faced intense hostility from critics and fellow musicians in his early career, but has since come to be regarded as a pioneer of electronic music.
-He developed a signature sound consisting of heavy synthesiser hooks fed through guitar effects pedals, and is also known for his distinctive voice and androgynous "android" persona.
-In 2017, he received an Ivor Novello Award, the Inspiration Award, from the British Academy of Songwriters, Composers, and Authors.
+Numan is regarded as a pioneer of electronic music.
+He developed a signature sound consisting of heavy synthesizer hooks fed through guitar effects pedals, and is also known for his distinctive voice and androgynous "android" persona.
+He received an Ivor Novello Award, the Inspiration Award, from the British Academy of Songwriters, Composers, and Authors in 2017.
+In June 2025 Numan made his debut at the Glastonbury Festival.

 Early life

-Gary Anthony James Webb was born on 8 March 1958 in Hammersmith, London.
+Gary Anthony James Webb was born on 8 March 1958 in Hammersmith, West London.
 His father was a British Airways bus driver based at Heathrow Airport.
-He was the only child until he was seven when his family adopted his cousin (father's nephew) John, who would also become a musician and play in Numan's backing band.
-He was educated at Town Farm Junior School in Stanwell; Ashford County Grammar School; and Slough Grammar School, followed by Brooklands Technical College in Weybridge, Surrey.
-He joined the Air Training Corps as a teenager and then briefly held various jobs including forklift truck driver, air conditioning ventilator fitter, and accounts clerk.
+He was seven when his family adopted his cousin (father's nephew) John, who would become a musician and play in Numan's backing band.
+He was educated at Town Farm Junior School in Stanwell, Surrey; Ashford County Grammar School; and Slough Grammar School, followed by Brooklands Technical College in Weybridge, Surrey.
+He joined the Air Training Corps as a teenager and briefly held various jobs including Heathrow Airport bus driver, forklift truck driver, air conditioning ventilator fitter, and accounts clerk.